 Biochemistry Professor David Kranz named an NAI Fellow

 David Kranz, the Phillip A. Sharp Professor of Biochemistry at the University of Illinois, Urbana-Champaign was named a Fellow of the National Academy of Inventors.
 Kranz will be formally inducted at the Ninth Annual Meeting of the National Academy of Inventors in Phoenix, Arizona, on April 10, 2020.

 Catherine Christian Awarded a 2020-2021 Center for Advanced Study Fellowship

-Catherine Christian (Molecular and Integrative Physiology) has been awarded a 2020-2021 Center for Advanced Study Fellowship (pending Board of Trustees approval).
+Catherine Christian (Molecular and Integrative Physiology) has been awarded a 2020-2021 Center for Advanced Study Fellowship.
 The Center for Advanced Study sheds light on interdisciplinary thought that starts conversation, inspires action, and transforms the world.
 Read more about the Center for Advanced Study here.

 Prof. Emad Tajkhorshid has been awarded the 2020 Thomas E. Thompson award